Need help with your Discussion

 Conclusion

-In conclusion, the above three items of contract law tend to explain the basics of a contract law and how it can be applied in the workplace.
+In conclusion, the above three items of contract law tend to explain the basics of contract law and how it can be applied in the workplace.
 Both the employer and the employee should take heed of the contract law and what to expect in certain circumstances as far as the law is concerned.

 References

 FindLaw.
 (2018).
-What Is the Most Common Legal Remedy for a Breach of Contract.
+What Is the Most Common Legal Remedy for a Breach of Contract?
 Retrieved from https://smallbusiness.findlaw.com/business-contracts-forms/what-is-the-most-common-legal-remedy-for-breach-of-contract.html

 JUDICIAL EDUCATION CENTER.
 (2018).
 The Parol Evidence Rule.
 Retrieved from unm.edu: http://jec.unm.edu/education/online-training/contract-law-tutorial/the-parol-evidence-rule